noemimontobbio/msprog/README.md

 given as arguments that can be set by the user and reported as a complement to the results to ensure reproducibility.
-These include the baseline scheme (fixed or roving), the events to be detected (first or multiple, progression and/or improvement), the length of the relapse influence window and of the event confirmation period(s) with the relative tolerance.
+These include the baseline scheme (fixed or roving), the events to be detected (first or multiple, worsening and/or improvement), the length of the relapse influence window and of the event confirmation period(s) with the relative tolerance.